clumsy1923/product_categorization/README.md

 # Requirements

 In order not to upload a 2.5 GB Docker image, I just pushed the source files and the corresponding requirements.txt file.
 To install them use:
-`sudo pip install -f requirements.txt`
+`pip install -f requirements.txt`

-# training
+# Training

-open t
+Run a jupyter notebook and open one of the GfK_assigment_*.ipynb files